slackalaxy/wps-office-dicts/README.md

 tar xvf dictionaries-libreoffice-${version}.tar.gz
 cd dictionaries-libreoffice-${version}

-# you can leave only the dictionaries you want.
-Of course, there
+# You can leave only the dictionaries you want, by modifying the DICTIONARIES file
-# will be a .footprint and .signature mismatch.
 LANGS=$(awk '{print $1}' ${SRC}/DICTIONARIES  | tr '\n' ' ')

 DICTDIR="${SRC}/spellcheck"